WHAT IS VESTIBULAR REHABILITATION?

 BPPV (loose crystals in the inner ear)

 Benign Paroxysmal Positional Vertigo.
-In simple terms,this occurs when the small crystals of your inner ear that detect how and where our head is moving become loose and slip into the inner ear canals where they shouldn't be.
-With these crystals floating around they send false signals to our brain telling us we are moving when in reality we are not.
-This sensation gives us "the spins" and the illusion that the room and objects are moving.
-These symptoms are usually brought on with quick head movements like lying down, or looking up and are short lived.
-It is a mismatch and confusion in our brain, we know we aren’t moving but our brain is receiving input that we are, this is what makes us feel uncomfortable.
+In simple terms, this occurs when the small crystals of your inner ear that help detect our head movement, slip into the inner ear canals where they don't belong.
+These crystals then send false signals to our brain about our head movement.
+This confusion of information gives us "the spins" and the illusion that the room or objects are moving.
+These symptoms are usually brought on with quick head movements like lying down, or looking up, and are short lived.
+We know we aren’t moving but our brain continues to receive input that we still are.
+This is what makes us feel uncomfortable.

 But which of the 3 inner ear canals are the crystals in?
-Often this condition is misdiagnosed or is treated with the hope that the crystals are in the most common canal.
+Often this condition is misdiagnosed or is treated with the hope that the crystals are in the most common, posterior canal.
 This is where our knowledge and specific assessment techniques are invaluable.
-We can accurately diagnose where the crystals have been dislodged to, if at all, in order to provide the most appropriate treatment.
-When assessed and treated the proper way, these symptoms can be resolved fairly quickly.
+We will accurately diagnose where the crystals have been dislodged to, if at all, in order to provide the most appropriate treatment.
+When assessed and treated the proper way, these symptoms can be resolved fairly quickly, usually in 1-4 treatments.